Summer – 6 Week Program

 To succeed in the field, you need training in financial modeling and valuation.
 You may have previously looked at a career in the financial industry, but lacked the required technical skills or experience.
 Now’s the time to look again.

-The summer analyst training program at New York School of Investment Banking gives you a solid foundation of skills in financial modeling and valuation.
+The summer analyst training program at New York School of Finance gives you a solid foundation of skills in financial modeling and valuation.
 The program is led by working financial experts with years of experience so you get the up-to-the-minute skills it takes to succeed in today’s industry.

 Our unique instruction method ensures that you have not only the theory, but also the hands-on practice you need to make sound financial decisions in real time.

-As a New York School of Investment Banking student not only do you learn from trainers with experience at the world’s largest and most profitable investment banks, you also take part in a coveted internship program at a boutique investment bank, private equity firm, venture capital fund or hedge fund.
+As a New York School of Finance student not only do you learn from trainers with experience at the world’s largest and most profitable investment banks, you also take part in a coveted internship program at a boutique investment bank, private equity firm, venture capital fund or hedge fund.

 This summer program is a prime opportunity to hone your skills with work on real-world business transactions, and to make connections that could support your future career growth.